Esri/idp/Documentation/SAML/Active Directory Federation Services.md

    URL and file options require that you obtain the metadata from your organization.
 If you don't have access to the metadata URL or file, you can enter the information manually.
 In some cases, entering the data manually may be the easiest option.

-   - **Import data about the relying party published online or on a local network**: This option uses the URL metadata of your ArcGIS Online organization.
+   - **Import data about the relying party published online or on a local network**: This option uses the URL metadata of your ArcGIS organization.
 The URL is `https://<url_key_for_org>.maps.arcgis.com/sharing/rest/portals/self/sp/metadata?token=<token>`, for example, `https://samltest.maps.arcgis.com/sharing/rest/portals/self/sp/metadata?token=G6943LMReKj_kqdAVrAiPbpRloAfE1fqp0eVAJ-IChQcV-kv3gW-gBAzWztBEdFY`.

      Generate a token using https://www.arcgis.com/sharing/rest/generateToken.
 You must generate a token using HTTPS POST programmatically with JSON output format.
 For more information, see [ArcGIS REST API](https://developers.arcgis.com/rest/users-groups-and-items/generate-token.htm).

-   - **Import data about the relying party from a file**: This option uses a `metadata.xml` file from your ArcGIS Online organization.
+   - **Import data about the relying party from a file**: This option uses a `metadata.xml` file from your ArcGIS organization.
 There are two ways you can get a metadata `.xml` file:

       - On the organization page, click the **Settings** tab and click **Security** on the left side of the page.
 In the **Logins** sections, under **SAML login**, click the **Download service provider metadata** button to download the metadata file for your organization.
       - Open the URL of the metadata file and save it as an .xml file on your computer.
 You can view and copy the URL in the **Edit SAML login** window under **Link to download the service provider metadata**.